kaazing/docker.tutorials/user-auth/README.md

 # Authenticating Users

+The following topology graphic depicts how this scenario would be deployed in an enterprise environment.

 ![user-auth](docker-auth.png)

 The Gateway can be configured for user authentication.
 A user is authenticated at the HTTP layer prior to the WebSocket handshake negotiation.